MustaphaELMEZZIOUY/eCommerceShop/README.md

 # eCommerceShop

-A Fully Functional eShop Web App with a responsive design.
+A Fully Functional eShop Web App with a mobile responsive design.

 ## Stack